TL;DR

 What are the Best Delighted Alternatives in 2026?

-1. Zonka Feedback: Best Delighted Alternative for CX with Actionable AI Signals
+1. Zonka Feedback: Simplest Delighted Alternative for CX with Actionable AI Signals

 We built Zonka Feedback as a customer experience platform that stays as simple as Delighted when your needs are basic, but scales to enterprise CX capabilities without Qualtrics-level pricing.
 For teams migrating from Delighted, we offer the ease of deployment you're used to, plus the features Delighted never added: AI feedback analysis, closed-loop automation, offline surveys, and bidirectional CRM sync.